AmmarAhmedl200961/the-archive/README.md

 - `Quiz 01/`
 - `Midterm 1 Solution/`
 - `Lab 03 - Topic Name/`

+Any announcement style post or assignment in the GCR will have its MarkDown created faithfully, simulating the GCR experience!

 Whenever an item is clearly a quiz, lab, midterm solution, etc., it’s given a **dedicated folder** so it’s easy to navigate.